 Last night Facebook and Twitter locked President Trump’s accounts after he incited his supporters to storm the US Capitol, and today Facebook announced it would block Trump from its platforms “at least” until the end of his term.
 CEO Mark Zuckerberg said in his statement that “the risks of allowing the President to continue to use our service during this period are simply too great.”

 These events exposed how our thinking about online safety has changed – how we’re defining it, who and what needs protecting and who should be doing the protecting.
 It’s not Internet safety; it’s safety that includes the Internet.
-First it was about children (late ’90s), then other vulnerable groups (when the Internet went social).
+First, starting in the late 1990s, it was about children, then other vulnerable groups were added (when the Internet went social).
 Now online safety encompasses all of us; it includes questions of governance (of countries as well as of platforms); and it’s about protecting political systems and ways of life, not just citizens, even as the Internet is becoming the “splinternet.”
 Internet safety has spilled off the Internet and into every aspect of societies’ as well as of users’ and non-users’ everyday lives.
+Because the Internet has evolved into a global social institution – a problem, because it is governed by businesses.

 An earlier pivot point came in 2019, when the CEO of Internet infrastructure company Cloudflare pulled the plug on 8chan.
-The latter hasn’t come up much in the online safety discussion, but it was this dark, unpoliced platform where the terrorists who committed that year’s mass shootings in Christchurch, New Zealand, San Diego, California, and El Paso, Texas, hung out.
-Cloudflare had a similar dilemma to Facebook’s and Twitter’s yesterday: censor or “de-platform” in the interest of people’s safety?
-I think they made the right decision, but many feel they are overstepping, acting like governments.
-I think they need governments to decide – with the help of stakeholders representing many perspectives, including users of all ages.
+The latter hasn’t come up much in the online safety discussion, but it was the dark, unpoliced platform where the terrorists who committed that year’s mass shootings in Christchurch, New Zealand, San Diego, California, and El Paso, Texas, hung out.
+Cloudflare had a similar dilemma to Facebook’s and Twitter’s yesterday: censor, or “de-platform,” in the interest of people’s safety?
+I think they made the right decision, but many feel they are overstepping, acting like governments, and they have a point.
+I think the platforms need governments to decide – with the help of stakeholders representing many perspectives, including users of all ages.
 But what, or which type of, governments?
 Because the problem is, in the digital age, protecting people is so much more complicated than stopping online incitement of violence.
 And even “just” that is exceedingly complicated.

 For example, here’s what Cloudflare CEO Matthew Prince told Internet policy analyst Ben Thompson about how he worked through his decision: